 ATA has calculated an estimate of the funds needed to purchase books and supplies for each program of study.
 The amount may be packaged in the estimated financial aid award.
 This amount will be automatically loaded to reflect as charges you may make to your bookstore account.
-These funds will be available for use at the the campus bookstore (rm M208) during the normal business hours.
+These funds will be available for use at the the campus bookstore during the normal business hours.

-Students wishing to purchase books from a source other than ATA should check the ATA website each quarter for the title and edition of the textbooks being used.
-A list of ATA textbooks is available at: http://www.ata.edu/disclosuresTextbook List
+Students wishing to purchase books from a source other than ATA should check their ATA class schedule each quarter for the title and edition of the textbooks being used.